-- Need: It is state of deprivation of some basic satisfaction. eg.- food, clothing, safety, shelter.
+- Need: It is a state of deprivation of some basic satisfaction. eg.- food, clothing, safety, shelter.

 - Want: Desire for specific satisfier of need. eg.- Indians needs food – wants paneer tikka/ tandoori chicken.
-Americans needs food- wants hamburger/ French fries.
+Americans need food- wants hamburger/ French fries.

 - Demand: Want for a specific product backed up by ability and willingness to buy. eg.- Need – transportation.

 Clarifying, Consumer may want – Car (say, Mercedes)……but able to buy only Volvo.
 Therefore, demand is for Volvo.

 Marketers cannot create needs.
 Needs preexists.
 Marketers can influence wants.
 This is done in combination with societal influencers.